bamsen54/brainfuck-interpreter/README.md

 or

-brainfuck and we enter shell mode
+use only brainfuck,  and we enter shell mode